DHARPA-Project/kiara/docs/usage/getting_started.md

 {{ cli("kiara", "data", "explain", "getting_started_example.table", max_height=320) }}

-This metadata is useful internally, because it means that for some things that *kiara* might need to know about an item of data, it does not have to load it into memory.
-Which becomes important for larger data sets.
+This metadata is useful internally, because it enables *kiara* to be very selective about which parts of a dataset it actually loads into memory, if any.

-One thing that is noteworthy is the ``load_config`` section in the metadata.
+One thing that is noteworthy here is the ``load_config`` section in the metadata.
 When saving the value, *kiara* automatically generated this configuration, and it can be used later to load and use the exact same table file, in another workflow.

 ## Querying the table data